richorama/AzureRunMe/README.md

 Update DataConnectionString with your Windows Azure Storage account details so that AzureRunme can get ZIP files from Blob store.

-Change the TraceConnectionString to your appFabric Service Bus credentials so that you can use the CloudTraceListener to trace your applications.

 By default, Packages is set to "packages\jre.zip;packages\dist.zip"  which means download and extract jre.zip then download and extract  dist.zip, before executing runme.bat (Specified as the Command configuration setting.

 Click on AzureRunMe and Publish your Azure package.
 Sign into the [Windows Azure Developer Portal](http://windows.azure.com).